junxit/us-congress-bills-116/bill.md

 Congress finds the following:

 - **(1)** Eight million metric tons of plastic enter the ocean every year.
 Marine debris damages the health of marine life, impedes local economic development, and threatens health systems.
-Ten river systems carry an estimated 90 percent of the plastic waste that ends up in the ocean.
+Ten river systems carry an estimated 90 percent of the river-based plastic waste that ends up in the ocean.
 - **(2)** Mismanaged plastic waste has the highest risk of contaminating rivers and oceans.
 China contributes the largest share of this mismanaged waste, followed by Indonesia, the Philippines, Vietnam, Thailand, Egypt, Nigeria, and South Africa.
 The United States is the world’s second-largest producer and consumer of plastics products, and the top exporter of plastic scrap.
 - **(3)** Most marine debris, particularly plastics, enters the oceans from land-based sources, mainly in developing countries, that lack the capacity to adequately manage waste and prevent dumping.
 - **(4)** During the Our Ocean Conference in October 2018, the United States announced assistance to prevent marine debris from entering the ocean through development of waste management systems and reduce plastics in marine protected areas in the Indo-Pacific.